Using technology at home

 - Medical aids and equipment—find out about subsidy schemes coordinated by the Medical Aids Subsidy Scheme (MASS).

-- Community Care Smart AT collaborative—a platform for Community Care providers to collaborate, learn and access local, state, national and international resources and expertise.
+- Community Care Smart Assistive Technology Collaborative—a platform for Community Care providers to collaborate, learn and access local, state, national and international resources and expertise.